dd32/td-gh-ex/README.txt

 == Changelog ==

+#### 1.1.36
+* Reduced the size of the Avant help notice to suit WP handbook guidelines
+* Updated the language .pot file

 #### 1.1.35
 * Fixed Missing / Incorrect escaping & translations
 * Reduced the size of the Avant help notice on start